 “Babies don’t get cancer,” I thought.
 But they do, and ours did.
 Our precious Aili, then only an infant, was diagnosed with stage 3 intermediate-risk neuroblastoma, with a large tumor compressing her airway, wrapping her carotid artery and spreading through her neck into her chest.

-Thanks to the excellent team of oncologists, surgeons and nurses at Children’s Hospitals and Clinics of Minnesota, our family is blessed to say that Aili is still with us.
+Thanks to the excellent team of oncologists, surgeons and nurses at Children’s Minnesota, our family is blessed to say that Aili is still with us.

 Every day, seven families in the U.S. say goodbye to their precious child due to cancer and its complications, and another 46 children are diagnosed and begin to walk a terrifying and painful journey.